 On August 30, 1889, Sacred Heart Academy opened its doors to 150 students.
-Staffed by five Dominican Sisters from the Mother House in New York, the school began a deep tradition of excellence, which has since sent nearly 3000 graduates into the world as Christian representatives.
+Staffed by five Dominican Sisters from the Mother House in New York, the school began a deep tradition of excellence, which has since sent nearly 4000 graduates into the world as Christian representatives.

 The Academy first earned accreditation from the University of Michigan in 1902.
 This accreditation was maintained until U of M ended its program of accreditation in 1992.
-The school is accredited through the Michigan Nonpublic Schools Accrediting Association and was the first elementary school in the Mt.
+The school is accredited through the Michigan Association of Nonpublic Schools and was the first elementary school in the Mt.
 Pleasant community to receive accreditation status.